Pricing Art and Consumer Understanding

 There is a demographic for EVERY type of artistry.
 In other words, there are folks that recognize quality, uniqueness, and the value of one of a kind art products.
 By pricing art at a level that fairly covers costs and time, and by setting a price that competes fairly within your market, you will not only attract those folks, but you will help maintain a healthy market for all.
 In addition, your brand will not suffer with a “discount” stigma, and you will have gained a consumer base that allows your business to thrive so that you can continue to create quality work using quality materials.

 Market Value and Competition

-Why it important to understand your contribution to healthy market?
+Why is it important to understand your contribution to a healthy market?

 Your contribution to a healthy market is more important than you may realize.
 By setting your prices within competitive, sustainable margins, you are helping to ensure that the art you spend a great deal of time and hard work on does not drop below a standard price that is unrealistic.
 If competitive prices fall too low, the items affected become difficult to make and sell not only for you, but for other artists as well.
 As a result, there can be an over-saturation of low quality, massed produced items as artisans start to drop off because of inability to compete.
 In short, the health of your competition’s business is indirectly related to yours.